frost373/w2j-cli/README.md

 ## Why need it
 - Some functions are provided to professional and do not want to invest in developing front-end.
-- Quick development of a simple management system
+- Quick development for a simple management system
--  provided some tools by whe Web
+-  provided some tools through a web page
 - Quick,simple,fun and so on